taylor-cox/metoo-fuckyou/README.md

 Here's all the information that I have.
 Welcome to Open Source Software.

-I guess the question is, would *you* sell your kids information to a company which actively supports pedophiles? 😊

 Feast, motherfuckers.

 P.S.: I'm pretty sure I lost the video of an 'Ashish' weeping, *presumably* for Narcissus.
 Oh well.
 I really enjoyed it, and if you were me you would too.